 DAA drugs significantly improve the cure rate of CHC.
 However, when patients have factors such as autoimmune attack, coinfection, or unclear hepatitis C virus genotype, close monitoring is required during DAA treatment.

-Key Words: Chronic hepatitis C; Acute-on-chronic liver failure; Direct acting antivirals; Sofosbuvir velpatasvir; Case report
+Key Words: Chronic hepatitis C; Acute-on-chronic liver failure; Direct acting antivirals; Sofosbuvir-velpatasvir; Case report

 Zhong JL, Zhao LW, Chen YH, Luo YW.
 Acute-on-chronic liver failure induced by antiviral therapy for chronic hepatitis C: A case report.
 World J Clin Cases 2023; In press

 Core Tip: The advent of direct-acting antivirals (DAAs) for chronic hepatitis C (CHC) has improved the rate of sustained virology response, resulting in clinical cure of CHC.
-We report a rare case of CHC that developed acute-on-chronic liver failure during DAA therapy.
-Based on comprehensive analysis, the genotype of hepatitis C virus in this patient is not yet clear, and they were in an autoimmune hyperimmune state at the time and were coinfected with bacteria.
-When CHC is combined with the above conditions, close monitoring should be carried out during treatment to avoid poor prognosis.
+We report a rare case of CHC where the patient developed acute-on-chronic liver failure during DAA therapy.
+Based on comprehensive analysis, the genotype of hepatitis C virus in this patient was unclear, and he was in an autoimmune hyperimmune state at the time and was coinfected with bacteria.
+When CHC is combined with the above conditions, close monitoring should be carried out during treatment to avoid a poor prognosis.

 INTRODUCTION

 Hepatitis C is an infectious disease caused by hepatitis C virus (HCV).
-HCV exposure can cause acute hepatitis C, which is defined as the 6-month period after HCV exposure.
+HCV exposure can cause acute hepatitis C, which is defined as the 6-mo period after HCV exposure.
 Patients who fail to spontaneously clear the virus during acute infection develop persistent infection, which can cause liver inflammation and other serious liver damage.
 Chronic hepatitis C (CHC) occurs in 50%-80% of patients[1], and 5%-30% of CHC patients develop liver cirrhosis, liver failure and even hepatocellular carcinoma within 20-30 years[2].
 Therefore, early diagnosis and treatment of CHC are very important.
 Over the past 10 years, direct-acting antivirals (DAAs) have revolutionized HCV treatment, increasing cure rates from < 50% to > 95%.
-However, a CHC patient in our hospital developed acute-on-chronic liver failure (ACLF) during DAA treatment.
+However, we report a CHC patient in our hospital who developed acute-on-chronic liver failure (ACLF) during DAA treatment.

 CASE PRESENTATION